 How to Claim Irish Lottery Winnings

 The next step after winning an Irish Lottery prize is to claim it – you can find out how to do so on this page.
-The method of claiming depends on how much you won and whether you bought a ticket from a retailer or online.
+The method of claiming depends on how much you won and whether you entered via an official retailer or online.

 Claims for Irish Lottery prizes (for games including Lotto, EuroMillions, Daily Million, Telly Bingo and Lotto 54321) must be made within 90 days of a draw taking place.
 After 90 days have passed, any winnings are forfeited and can no longer be claimed.

-View a list of unclaimed prizes, including the date of the winning draw and the area of Ireland in which the ticket was purchased.
+View a list of unclaimed prizes, including the date of the winning draw and the area of Ireland in which the entry was purchased.

 Claiming Winnings Online

 Claiming a prize online is quick and easy.
 As your entries are stored in your lottery account, you will be notified automatically when you win.
-This is one of the biggest benefits of playing online, as it's not possible to lose or damage your ticket(s).
+This is one of the biggest benefits of playing online, as it's not possible to lose or damage a ticket(s) you have bought in person from an official retailer.

 Most prizes will either be paid into your online account or will be sent to you in the form of a cheque.
 It’s only the largest prizes that must be claimed in person.
 Below you can find the different thresholds for prize payments and what happens when you claim: